EdgeHTML: a bad demise nobody much noticed

 Today brought with it the news of EdgeHTML's demise, following on from the rumours earlier in the week, being replaced by something based on Chromium.

 This is in many ways an understandable turn of events: Edge has only 12.10% of the Windows 10 market (i.e., the market for which it is available), and 4.34%/4.00% of the desktop market, which is 1.93%/2.15% of the overall market.
-If the goal of Edge is for Microsoft to maintain influence over the web platform, it is failing: it has little influence, as even with your own engine your influence is limited by your marketshare.
+If the goal of Edge is for Microsoft to maintain influence over the web platform, it is failing: it has little influence, as even with your own engine, your influence is limited by your market share.
 So what, exactly, are Microsoft getting for their ongoing investment of several hundred developers?
-The potential of greater influence in future?
-That is seemingly about it, though it is still surprising that Microsoft are willing to, potentially longer term, end up beholden to Google's choices of direction for the Chromium project.
+The potential of more significant influence in future?
+That is seemingly about it, though it is still surprising that Microsoft is willing to, potentially longer-term, end up beholden to Google's choices of direction for the Chromium project.

 On the other hand, this is very unfortunate for the web as a platform; it will do nothing but increase Blink's lead over other browser engines: